chelseatroy/the-self-taught-programmer/getting-started-the-autodidacts-notebook.md

 I have a secret laboratory.
 I carry it with me everywhere.

+You can tell that it has seen years of use.
+The spine depends on duct tape to hold the contents together.
+A few sticky notes grace the first page: refactoring to-do lists from years ago.
+The cover sports two patches of robust color.
+A couple of Github stickers used to be there, shielding the original cover design from fading until I peeled them off.

+When I bought the notebook as a fresh new Rails developer, I planned only on using it to keep track of blog post ideas.
+Instead, it became a critical resource as I taught myself how to develop for Rails, Spring, Android, and iOS, and Django.
+The notebook also helped me improve my technical writing, build my network, and master the foundations of data science and machine learning.
+As I have continued to work with the notebook, I have experimented with dozens of techniques, several of which have an outsize effect on my ability to build skills and apply new knowledge.

+We can use the autodidact's notebook techniques as a lens to discuss how we learn, and how you can use an autodidact's notebook to be an effective self-taught programmer.

 Progress tracking system: a notebook

 get better AT getting better at \(solving a second order problem\)